Hutt Street: Bray House

 Bray House, at no. 60 Hutt Street, is one of the elegant buildings along Hutt Street that were erected in the late 19th century.
 It was significantly extended from a reportedly five-room brick cottage in the 1850s by Neville Blyth, one of two brothers who became notable politicians.
 In 1880, John Cox Bray, a legal practitioner who became Premier of South Australia, bought it and had the two-room-deep frontage of the building, as it appears today, constructed.
 The National Trust of South Australia has described the addition as "typical of the period, as Adelaide's economy was booming at the time.
 The flamboyant use of stucco and extensive cast-iron work is also symbolic of the status of the owner".
 The house remained in the Bray family until it was acquired by the Adelaide City Council in 1973.
-After restoration it housed offices and, of late, several medical practices.
+After restoration it housed offices.